openmina/mina-ci/README.md

 ## How to start a CI run

 1. Go to https://ci.openmina.com/
-2. Log in using github credentials
-3. (You can skip the Drone registration by submitting an empty form)
+2. Log in using your GitHub credentials (You can skip the Drone registration by submitting an empty form)
-4. Navigate to the openmina/mina repository
+3. Navigate to the openmina/mina repository
-5. Click on NEW BUILD button in the top right corner
+4. Click on NEW BUILD button in the top right corner
-6. Into the Branch field type in `openmina-berkeley`.
-This is needs to be set to the branch that includes all modified helm charts and our .drone.yml file, which is the configuration file for the CI builds.
+5. Into the Branch field, type in `openmina-berkeley`.
+This needs to be set to the branch that includes all modified helm charts and our .drone.yml file, which is the configuration file for the CI builds.
-7. (Optional) You can specify parameters (see bellow) as key-value pairs to customize the build
+6. (Optional) You can specify parameters (see bellow) as key-value pairs to customize the build
-8. Click on Create
+7. Click on Create.

 ### Customization

-If you do not specify any additional Parameters, the build will run with it's default parameters.
+If you do not specify any additional Parameters, the build will run with its default parameters.

-Avalable parameters:
+Available parameters:

 | Parameter      | Description                              | Default value |
 | -------------- | ---------------------------------------- | ------------- |